Craft Mobile FAQ

 What’s a heat supply agreement?

-A heat supply agreement is a legal contract between you and Vattenfall Heat UK, setting out the terms of our service about how we’ll provide heating and hot water to your property.
-It states what protections are in place if we miss meeting any of our service standards and the compensation you could receive.
-It also sets out the actions we need you to take to ensure we can deliver our service to you, and your agreement to pay your heat charges when they’re due.
+A heat supply agreement is a legal contract between you and us , setting out the terms of our service and how we’ll provide heating and hot water to your property.
+It states what protections are in place if we fail to meet any of our Guaranteed Standards of Service and outlines the compensation you could receive as a result.
+The heat supply agreement also sets out any actions needed from you to ensure that we can deliver our service; it also outlines your agreement to pay your heat charges when they’re due.

 It’s an important document that you should read carefully.